 There are also many different categories of adoption.
 Since every couple and every family is different, we can help figure out which option fits you best.
 Some examples of different types of adoption include:

-- Closed Adoptions– Often used in international adoptions, this type seals the records of the biological parents.
+- Closed Adoptions– Sometimes used in international adoptions, this type seals the records of the biological parents.
 This then keeps the process confidential.
 This type of adoption is seldom chosen in interstate or intrastate adoptions.

 - Open Adoptions– Birth parents can keep in touch with adoptive parents, possibly through post adoption contact agreements (PACA).

-- Relative Adoptions– Usually made by a stepmother or father; however, it could also include siblings or grandchildren.
+- Relative Adoptions– Perhaps made by a stepmother or father; however, it could also include siblings or grandchildren.